 Here is the short of it.

-There is no black a white definition under fed or state law, it is a "facts and circumstances decision or a "smell test" and the burden of proof is on you.
+There is no black a white definition under fed or state law, it is a "facts and circumstances decision and the burden of proof is on you.
 Basically, if the person you are giving paid work to has their own business, does the same type of work for others, and does not require a lot of training, most businesses would call that an independent contractor.
 These contractors are often responsible for themselves and are able to handle their own affairs like paying bills on-time and getting insurance if they need it.
 However, some states like Massachusetts have very strict requirements that makes your business responsible for them and opens the door for them to penalize you for not buying insurance or funding their programs.

 If your "help" has the professional and capitalistic life skills of a goo pile that needs to be shaped and hardened in order to be useful to a business, chances are that you should make them an employee so that you can hold their hand and keep them out of trouble.